softwarepub/hermes/GOVERNANCE.md

 are made by *lazy consensus*:

 1. The maintainer of the repository makes a decision.
-2. If no members of the steering group veto the decision within the triage period defined for the repository, the decision becomes effective and can be acted upon.
+2. If no members of the steering group veto the decision within the decision period of one week (168 hours), the decision becomes effective and can be acted upon.
+The maintainer and any member of the steering group can ask for a longer decision period, which must be granted.
 3. If one or more members of the steering group veto the decision, the discussion is discussed until consensus is reached.